OA-WCVP/paper/05-materials_and_methods.md

 ### World Checklist of Vascular Plants (WCVP)

 The World Checklist of Vascular Plants is a globally comprehensive taxonomy for vascular plants indicating taxonomic acceptance and details of synonymy, along with native and introduced distributions for accepted species using level 3 (region) of the hierarchical Biodiversity Information Standards (TDWG) data standard World Geographical Scheme for Recording Plant Distributions (WGSRPD).
 It is editorially coordinated by Rafael Govaerts at Royal Botanic Gardens, Kew, with a global network of expert contributors and reviewers.
-The WCVP data (taxonomy and distribution) used in this study were made available as structured datafiles, through written agreement with RBG Kew.

 ### International Plant Names Index (IPNI)